PennyLaneAI/pennylane/doc/code/qml_qaoa.rst

         qaoa.cost_layer(gamma, cost_h)
         qaoa.mixer_layer(alpha, mixer_h)

-Finally, the full QAOA circuit is built by repeatedly applying the QAOA layers with the ``qml.layer`` method:
+Finally, the full QAOA circuit is built.
+We begin by initializing the wires in an even superposition over computational basis states, and then repeatedly apply QAOA layers with the ``qml.layer`` method:

 .. code-block:: python3